 \section{Introduction}

 Scalable quantum computing is likely to require quantum error correction (QEC).
-The quest for the latter has inspired new physics over the past few decades.
+The quest for the latter has inspired new physics over the past two decades.
 The best-known examples are topological stabilizer codes~\cite{kitaev1997}, whose associated Hamiltonian model has topological order at zero temperature.
-The relation between the code and the Hamiltinian is well-understood: the logical space of the code coincides with the degenerate ground space of the associated Hamiltonian.
+The relation between the code and the Hamiltonian is immediate: the logical space of the code coincides with the degenerate ground space of the associated Hamiltonian.

-Despite the agreement in logical space, these two scenarios are physically distinct.
+Besides the agreement in logical space, the code model and the Hamiltonian model are physically distinct.
 For active error correction with the stabilizer code, the stabilizers are measured repeatedly in time, and the errors thus identified are removed by a (possibly nonlocal) classical decoder to push the state closer to the logical space~\cite{DKLP2001topologicalQmemory}.
-For the Hamiltonian model, the ground space is obtained only if the system is cooled to and maintained at near-zero temperature.
-Due to this dichotomy, there are no simple connections to be drawn between the dynamics of the Hamiltonian (e.g. the consideration of phase diagram, correlations and responses, excitations, etc) and the dynamics of the code under a realistic error model.
-For example, the 2D toric code can survive finite noise under repeated active correction, but the 2D toric code topological order cannot survive finite temperature (i.e. not a thermally stable memory)~\cite{CastelnovoChamon2D2007, nussinov-ortiz-2008-toric-code-thermal, hastings2011nonzero}.
-The latter has to do with the Gibbs ensemble of the Hamiltonian alone, whereas the former is captured by a sequence of quantum channels, including the action of a classical decoder.
+For the Hamiltonian model, the topological order is obtained only if the system is cooled to and maintained at near-zero temperature.
+There are no obvious connections to be drawn between the equilibrium dynamics of the Hamiltonian (e.g. its spectrum, correlations and responses, etc) and the nonequilibrium dynamics of the code under a realistic error model and the action of a decoder.
+For example, the 2D toric code can survive finite noise under repeated active correction, but the 2D toric code topological order cannot survive thermal noise at finite temperature (i.e. not a thermally stable memory)~\cite{CastelnovoChamon2D2007, nussinov-ortiz-2008-toric-code-thermal, hastings2011nonzero}.

-The situation is less clear in the case of \emph{subsystem} codes~\cite{poulin2005subsystemcode, bacon2006compass}, where the check operators to be measured do not necessarily mutually commute, but can nevertheless be used to preserve logical information.
+The situation is far less clear in the case of \emph{subsystem} codes~\cite{poulin2005subsystemcode, bacon2006compass}, where the check operators to be measured do not necessarily mutually commute, but can nevertheless be used to preserve logical information.
 The associated Hamiltonians are thus not sums of commuting projectors, and can potentially host a nontrivial phase diagram.
 A basic question is whether it is possible to still attribute certain properties of the code to the Hamiltonian in equilibrium, and if possible, to which phase.